 On the other hand, when the weather kicks up a strong shoreward wind that overpowers the tidal flow back out to sea, waiting for the tide to drop before releasing the whales will not work.
 Re-floating in such conditions is impossible, and the rescue teams know it, so they inject them with a deadly substance or shoot them in the head as revealed in the video below:

 You don’t have to cut the whales open to see the truth.
 The fact that beached odontoceti cannot swim out to deep water when the surface currents are washing shoreward is SOLID PROOF OF BIOSONAR FAILURE.
 As mentioned above, rescue teams know by trial and error that there is no hope for a successful release during a strong shoreward flow.
 Whales with dysfunctional biosonar cannot swim against even into a slight current, let alone heavy breakers.
 It’s like asking a blind man to swim upstream against a strong flow.
-It can’t be done and the rescue teams know it.
+It cannot be done and the rescue teams know it.

 I repeat… the OBVIOUS FACT that beached whales always swim downstream with the flow of the surface current is clear and unmistakable evidence of biosonar failure.
 Furthermore, natural catastrophic upheavals in their backyard in the most logical explanation that fits with the million-year history of mass strandings is pressure-related sinus barotrauma induced by natural catastrophic upheavals in their backyard.
-In the order of the most likely first, barosinusitis in odontocetes can be caused by seaquakes, violent volcanic explosions, navy sonar, oil industry airguns, and the rare time when a heavenly body slams into the ocean’s surface near a pod of whales.
+In the order of the most likely first, barosinusitis in odontocetes can be caused by seaquakes, violent volcanic explosions (see recent example), navy sonar, oil industry air guns, and the rare time when a heavenly body slams into the ocean’s surface near a pod of whales.